GriffinPlus/dotnet-libs-common/README.md

 This namespace provides common functionality and contains the following classes:

-- `Deque`: A double-ended queue that supports adding/removing items at both ends efficiently.
-- `ByteSequenceKeyedDictionary`: A generic dictionary that uses a byte sequence as key (with span support).
+- `ByteSequenceKeyedDictionary<TValue>`: A generic dictionary that uses a byte sequence as key (with span support).
+- `Deque<T>`: A double-ended queue that supports adding/removing items at both ends efficiently.
+- `FixedItemReadOnlyList<T>`: A read-only list that provides a certain object a specific number of times.

 #### Namespace: GriffinPlus.Lib.Conversion